ZaidMade/AlchemyQuest/README.md

 </div>

-An implementation of OpenAlchemist by Guillaume "Keph" Delhumeau and Antoine "guigoz" Morineau using graphics based on OpenAlchemist, made for the GameBoy, by usr_share on OpenGameArt.
+An implementation of *OpenAlchemist* by *Guillaume "Keph" Delhumeau* and *Antoine "guigoz" Morineau* using graphics based on OpenAlchemist, made for the GameBoy, by *usr_share* on OpenGameArt.
+Created using the *Rednex Gameboy Development System*.

 __This is a learning project for me to become more familiar with writing